 Gun control advocates make the argument that that suicide may be easier with a gun.
 Half the suicide deaths are by firearms (Miller and Hemenway, New England Journal of Medicine; September 2008 – ) Advocates of regulating guns say that if guns were less common, there would be fewer successful suicides.
 It’s true that a gunshot is quicker, requires less preparation, and is less likely to be reversible than attempted suicide by most other means.
 The arguments is plausible.
 This does not make it true.
 A lot of things that are plausible are not true.
 The sun does not dive into the Ocean west of Santa Cruz every night though I see it do it with my own eyes.

-You can gage roughly the factual correctness of this arguments by making comparisons between countries because we know that different countries practice very different forms of gun control, or no gun control.
+You can gauge roughly the factual correctness of this arguments by making comparisons between countries because we know that different countries practice very different forms of gun control, or no gun control.

 Countries with more arms regulation, or tighter regulations, than the US should have less suicide, by and large, if the argument is correct.
 The fit does not have to be perfect but there has to be a pattern: More gun control= fewer suicides.